+Aggregate Dollar Range

+of Equity Securities in

+All Funds Overseen by

+the Board Member in

-Name of Board Member Dollar Range of Equity Aggregate Dollar Range of Equity Securities in All Funds Overseen by the Board Member in the Franklin Templeton Fund Complex
+Dollar Range of Equity the Franklin Templeton

-Manie of Board Member occurres in the runa
+Name of Board Member Securities in the Fund Fund Complex

 Gregory E. Johnson None Over \$100,000

-Rupert H. Johnson, Jr. None Over \$100.000
+Rupert H. Johnson, Jr. None Over \$100,000

 Board committees The board maintains two standing committees: the Audit Committee and the Nominating Committee.
 The Audit Committee is generally responsible for recommending the selection of the Trust's independent registered public accounting firm (auditors), including evaluating their independence and meeting with such auditors to consider and review matters relating to the Trust's financial reports and internal controls.
-The Audit Committee is comprised of the following independent trustees of the Trust: Terrence J. Checki, Mary C. Choksi, Edith E. Holiday, J.

-Michael Luttig, Larry D. Thompson and Valerie M. Williams.
+The Audit Committee is comprised of the following independent trustees of the Trust: Terrence J. Checki, Mary C. Choksi, Edith E. Holiday, J. Michael Luttig, Larry D. Thompson and Valerie M. Williams.
 The Nominating Committee is comprised of the following independent trustees of the Trust: Harris J. Ashton, Terrence J. Checki, Mary C. Choksi, Edith E. Holiday, J. Michael Luttig, Larry D. Thompson and Valerie M. Williams.